atsmtat/chalk/book/src/types.md

 ## Goal of the chalk-ir crate

 To have an ergonomic, flexible library that can abstractly represent Rust types and logical predicates.
-The library should be expose a "minimal" set of types that is nonetheless able to capture the full range of Rust types.
+The library should expose a "minimal" set of types that is nonetheless able to capture the full range of Rust types.
 "Minimal" here means that some of the surface differences in Rust types -- e.g., the distinction between built-in